 23. Link Status Interrupt Sample Application

-The Link Status Interrupt sample application is a simple example of packet processing using the Data Plane Development Kit (DPDK) that demonstrates how network link status changes for a network port can be captured and used by a DPDK application.
+The Link Status Interrupt sample application is an example of packet processing using the Data Plane Development Kit (DPDK) that demonstrates how network link status changes for a network port can be captured and used by a DPDK application.

 23.1.
 Overview